 Combine a little history, a shady hike, and a relaxing glass of wine with a trip to Charming Clifton, Virginia.
 Start with a hike on the Bull Run – Occoquan Trail, then relax with a glass of wine at Paradise Springs Winery There are several great restaurants in the center of Clifton VA, from casual to fancy.
 We love burgers and BLTs on the patio at the Main Street Pub.

-History buffs open to a longer distance will enjoy the First Manassas Loop Trail, a 5.5 mile hike through sites of the battle of First Manassas.
+History buffs open to a longer distance will enjoy the First Manassas Loop Trail, a 5.5-mile hike through sites of the battle of First Manassas.
 Follow your hike with a visit to the historic Winery at Bull Run.
 Or pack a picnic lunch and take Dad on a short hike to a gorgeous Virginia view.
 If the day is hot, we recommend the shady Great Falls hike over the open fields at Manassas Battlefield.

 Relaxed Parks and Scenic Drives

 For a relaxing stroll, head over to the beautiful wetlands boardwalk at Huntley Meadows Park.
 It’s less than a mile from the Visitor Center to the observation tower along an ADA-compliant woodland path and boardwalk over a unique hemi-marsh.
+Further south, the Neabsco Creek Boardwalk is perfect for a stroll as long as it isn’t too hot out.

 Meadowlark Botanical Gardens is another good destinations if you have young ones in your Father’s Day group.
 We saw snakes, skinks, frogs, and a giant snapping turtle from the Huntley Meadows boardwalk, and there are giant turtles and koi in the pond at Meadowlark.
 The paths are stroller-friendly, and there are special places for kids to explore.
 Seating areas throughout the gardens offer lovely spots to sit and relax with Dad.